mmport80/JavascriptFinanceBook/manuscript/chapter04.md

 #Reduce

-Up until now we have introduced a handful of new concepts which needed just two words of vocabulary - `map` and `filter`.
+Until now we have introduced a handful of new concepts which needed just two pieces of vocabulary - `map` and `filter`.

-`reduce` however, is a new piece of vocabulary (also known as 'fold') and one of the most powerful concepts in computer science rolled into one!
+`reduce` is a new piece of vocabulary and one of the most powerful concepts in computer science rolled into one!

 Similar to the idea of 'optionality' in quantitative finance, once you understand that `reduce` is fundamental you begin to see it everywhere.